patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Plan/EPIC_4_STATUS.md

 ### **🏆 Key Achievement**

-- Comprehensive Epic 4 planning completed on November 11, 2025, with clear dependencies, deliverables, and success criteria captured for all three issues.
+- Comprehensive Epic 4 planning and execution updated on November 11, 2025, with secure REST endpoints, resilient telemetry infrastructure, and documentation for both REST and WebSocket clients.

 ---